 3) Outcomes That Should Be Achieved

-By defining your goals early on, you are zeroing in on your idea and already testing whether it has ‘legs’.
-If your goals and your idea are strongly misaligned rethink.
+By defining your goals early on, you are zeroing in on your dream and already testing whether it has ‘legs’.
+If your goals and your dream are strongly misaligned rethink.
 And again, make sure they are concrete, not ‘get people to understand that exercise is good for them’, but ‘get 10,000 people to download our 5K running app and have 90% of them complete the couch to 5K challenge’.